pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 X_\mathrm{MRX} = 1 - \exp \left[ \lg \frac{1}{2} \left( \frac{t}{t_{0.5}} \right)^n \right]
 $$

-The time of half recrystallisation is given as below.
+The time of half recrystallization is given as below.
 The strain rate dependence was introduced by Laasraoui [^Laasraoui1991], where the strain rate equals that of the latest deformation step.

 $$
 t_{0.5} = a_1 \cdot \varphi_\mathrm{in}^{a_2} \cdot \dot\varphi^{a_3} \cdot (D_\mathrm{in} \cdot 10^6)^{a_4} \cdot \exp \left[ -\frac{Q_a}{RT} \right]